praveenkumar010/my_first_python_project/README.md

-This is My First Try in creating a presence in github
+This is My First Try in creating a presence on github